-As a neighbour to the Bissell Centre in downtown Edmonton, Capital Power is proud to support these important community organizations.
+As a neighbour to inner city agencies in downtown Edmonton, Capital Power is proud to support these important community organizations.

-Capital Power was excited to participate in the Bissell Centre’s 2016 Festive Giveaway program, providing 600 holiday gift bags for the adult clients of the inner city agency.
-Over 60 Capital Power employees volunteered during two lunch hours to stuff the gift bags with essential and “nice to have” items.
-Additional volunteers committed their time at the Centre to help decorate the space and prepare the gifts for the event.
+For the second year in a row, Capital Power was excited to participate in the Bissell Centre’s 2017 Festive Giveaway program byproviding 600 holiday gift bags for the adult clients of the inner city agency.
+Over 70 Capital Power employees volunteered over lunch hours to stuff the gift bags with essential and “nice to have” items.
+Additional volunteers committed their time at the Bissell Centre to help decorate the Festive Giveaway space and prepare the gifts for the event.
+Bags not used during the Festive Giveaway are distributed to Bissell Centre clients during other holiday events at the facility.

 After suffering a devastating fire in its Thrift Shoppe clothing centre in September 2013, Capital Power employees rallied together to donate their own gently used items to the facility, collecting over 7 huge boxes of clothing for the inner city agency.